 In my home, I was hesitant to use a paper tiger tool because I didn’t want it to damage the walls.
 It was a lifesaver though, especially in the kitchen where we had many layers!

 Just don’t push too hard.
 You want to puncture the paper, not the drywall.
-Then spray it with water so that it gets under the paper.
+Be generous when you spray the wall with water.

 Be cautious about using a wallpaper steamer.